Get prescription-strength eczema treatment to help manage your symptoms

 • Some women find their symptoms fluctuates with their menstrual cycle

-There's no cure for atopic eczema but there are a number of things you can do to help reduce and manage the symptoms:
+There's no cure for atopic eczema but there are a number of things you can do to help reduce the symptoms:

 Identifying and avoiding triggers